KoaichGet Koaich →

 The bet

 That bet might be wrong.
-The product might end up being right for a smaller audience than we think, or might need a few iterations to land.
+The product might be right for a smaller audience than we think, or need a few more iterations to land.
 But the property — privacy as a structural fact of the data, not a vendor pledge — is the kind of thing that compounds.
 Once you've worked inside a tool that can't read what you write, going back feels like leaving a door unlocked because the locksmith promised they wouldn't come in.

 We made the trade-off.
 The math made the trade-off.
 The product is the consequence.